 Cenote Cristalino is located on the Riviera Maya and easily accessed 15 miles south of Playa del Carmen, right off of the Carretera 307 (the main highway connecting Playa del Carmen and Tulum to the south).

-The best way to access Cenote Cristalino is by private vehicle.
-However, you can also take a colectivo from Playa del Carmen (starting at 2nd Street), or hire a taxi or Uber.
+The best way to access Cristalino on your own is by private vehicle.
+However, you can also take a colectivo from Playa del Carmen (starting at 2nd Street, MX$40), or hire a taxi or Uber.

-Like most other cenotes along the Riviera Maya, Cenote Cristalino is a small, private operation, so there is an entrance fee for visitors (150 pesos, last we checked).
+Like most other cenotes along the Riviera Maya, Cristalino is a small, private operation, so there is an entrance fee for visitors.

 In addition to access to the cenote, your entrance fee also gets you a life jacket and access to a tidy toilet and changing facilities.